ssh98son/YOLOv1-pytorch-colab/README.md

 # YOLOv1-pytorch-for-colab

-> This is simple and effective implementation of YOLOv1 using pytorch, trainable in "Google Colab" environment.

-## Introduction
 This is the pytorch implementation of YOLOv1 for study purpose.

-Though I've used Aladdin Persson's [YOLOv1 from scratch](https://www.youtube.com/watch?v=n9_XyCGr-MI) video for baseline of this project, <u>I rewrote most of the project by myself</u> including **loss function** and **pretrained model** to raise up performance comparable to the [original paper](https://arxiv.org/abs/1506.02640).
-Also to refactor it trainable it in Google Colab environment, for those who do not have their own GPU like me. 😂

 To train it by yourself, simply clone this repo and upload it on your Google Drive.

+Though I've used Aladdin Persson's [YOLOv1 from scratch](https://www.youtube.com/watch?v=n9_XyCGr-MI) video for baseline of this project, <u>I re-wrote most of the project by myself</u> including **loss function** and **pretrained model** to raise up performance comparable to the [original paper](https://arxiv.org/abs/1506.02640). **The codes are written for Google Colab environment**, for those who do not have their own GPU like me. 😂

 ## Dependencies
 - PyTorch
-- numpy
-- matplotlib
-- pandas
+- numpy, matplotlib, pandas
-- Albumentations
 - torchsummary
 - tqdm
-- OpenCV (will be installed with Albumentations.)
+- Albumentations, OpenCV (will be installed with Albumentations.)
 - Jupyter Notebook (for local only)

 Do not install OpenCV manually as it may cause version conflict with Albumentations.